 We may also collect any personal information which you allow to be shared that is part of your public profile on a third party social network.

-- Personal information we may receive from other sources: We may obtain certain personal information about you all areas of the Trafalgar Wharf Group of Companies which are listed in Section 13.
+- Personal information we may receive from other sources: We may obtain certain personal information about you from other areas of the Trafalgar Wharf Group of Companies which are listed in Section 11.